unjs/serve-placeholder/README.md

 You can disable any of the handlers by setting the value to `null`

-If the value of a handler is set to `false`, middleware will be ignored for that extension.
+If the value of a handler is set to `false`, the middleware will be ignored for that extension.

 ### `statusCode`